Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early

-If a unit was dropped in one match, then it would be also excluded from the subsequent matches.
-We dropped units with extreme propensity scores since these units lack comparable units in the opposite exposure group (e.g., exposed units with extremely high propensity scores lack comparable control units).
-A summary of the number of units dropped in each match is provided in Appendix \ref{sec:app_treat}.
+If a subject was dropped in one match, then they are also excluded from the subsequent matches.
+We report the number of subjects dropped prior to each match in Appendix~\ref{sec:app_treat}.

 To check whether matching adequately balanced the exposed and control units in terms of the matched covariates within matched sets, we calculated the standardized differences before matching and after matching.
 The standardized difference of a covariate before matching is the difference in means of the covariate for the exposed vs. controls within group pooled standard deviation units.
 The standardized difference after matching is the weighted average of the difference in means within matched sets between the exposed and control units in the same within group pooled standard deviation units as before matching, where the weighting is by the number of exposed units in the matched set.
 To achieve adequate balance over the matched covariates, for every match we aimed to reduce the absolute value of the standardized difference for every matched covariate between the exposed and control units below 0.1 after matching.
 More details about the matching algorithm and the computation of balance metrics are provided in Appendix~\ref{sec:app_matching_defs}.